 According to that book, Bhartavir was a Sidhababa not a man of governmental rank.
 But Buddhikarn was the Prime Minister.

 It is not unusual for an imaginary person to become a supernatural man because its basis is superstition.
-But here Budhasubba who is considered to be the legendary person worth of worshipping who is only the person of 200 years ago.
+But here Budhasubba who is considered to be a legendary person worth worshipping is only the person 200 years ago.
 If Buddhikarna Rai was the person then the reason for this may be interesting.

 Budhikarni Rai was the son of Bichitra Rai and the minister of Kamdatta Sen. Kamdatta Sen did not have a good relationship with the Rai.
 This fight was ancestral.
 Buddhikarni’s father Bichitra Rai had driven the king to the Bhot and when he returned, the kingdom was divided into two parts.

 In a divided country, Kamdatta sen became king of Morang Vijayapur.
 After this incident, Bichitra Rai died and his son became a minister.
 The son Buddhikarna was no less than his father.
 He forced the king to leave the country and seek refuge in the East India Company.

 But the king did not get any help from the company government so took some troops and attacked Vijaypur.
 He was king.
 He was accepted as king again.
 But Kamadatta Sen deceived and killed Buddhikarna Rai’s brother Buddhakarna in pursuit of his ego.